ArcovanBreda/CEConvDL2/blogpost.md

 ### Color Equivariance in Image Classification and impact of hyperparameters

 We will now explore the reproduction of the main results along with a small insight into the hyperparameters.
-These results are all limited to the Flowers102 dataset since it has the largest color discrepancy and the ResNet18 model, aligning with the original paper.
-The final experiment is an ablation study investigating the impact of varying the number of rotations.
+These results are all limited to the Flowers102 dataset since it has the largest color discrepancy and the ResNet-18 model, aligning with the original paper.
+The final experiment is an ablation study investigating the impact of varying the number of discrete hue rotations.
 This aspect is altered across different experiments, highlighting its importance.
 <!-- The results were placed in the appendix of the original paper.
 However, we decided that the reproduction of the figure on one dataset is more insightful than an enormous table. ---> <!-- omg hahah dat laatste in die comment klinkt als een uithaal naar de original paper :'D -->

 #### Image Classification